 Through Healthy Athletes, health care professionals receive training about the specific health care concerns of people with intellectual disabilities and how to ask the right questions, helping them draw out issues.
 Their interactions with Special Olympics athletes lead to referrals back into the health care system that ensure the individuals will get the treatment they need.
-To date, more than 155,000 volunteer health care professionals worldwide have been trained through Healthy Athletes.

 Since the launch of the Healthy Athletes program in 1997, these trained practitioners have provided more than 1.7 million free Healthy Athletes screenings to Special Olympics athletes in more than 134 countries, and have distributed 110,000 free pairs of prescription eyewear.
 Special Olympics now maintains the largest dataset on the health of people with intellectual disabilities.

 Special Olympics BC offers Healthy Athletes screenings in events around the province open to all individuals with intellectual disabilities, as well as at Provincial Games.
 These events are free for all participants.
 All the screenings are conducted in a fun, friendly environment where athletes feel welcome and at ease.
 The screenings are conducted using quality equipment and fun tools to make the experience both valuable and enjoyable.